aleksanderkaasik/RoboRoad/README.md

 ```

-Installing on ubuntu for external access, to the panel.
+Installing web server on ubuntu for external access, to the panel.
 ```
 sudo apt install -y apache2
 ```